 This went on – I have no idea how long- a matter of seconds that seemed like hours– sunflowers flashing by – until I crested the long hill.

 And then it was done.

 As suddenly as it had come on, it stopped.
 I glanced down at the speedometer–- whoa!
 100 mph!!
 I slammed on the brakes and hoped no cop was around.
 Can you imagine trying to explain this one??
 “Well, ya see, officer ….”

 Beyond shocked.
 Totally blindsided.
 What the heck just happened??

 I didn’t know, except I was very, very different.
-The ache inside – the bitterness, sadness, disillusion, the scars and darkness – it was gone.
-I don’t know how to describe the feeling inside – just intense light, joy, freedom.
-It was as if God turned me upside down, shook out all the trash, turned me right side up and said, “There ya go, Kim.
-It’s all good.
-Now go live life.”
+The ache inside – the bitterness, sadness, disillusion, the scars and darkness – gone.
+It was as if God grabbed me, turned me upside down and shook out all the trash, flipped me upright and replaced the darkness with something nearly indescribable – intense light, joy, freedom.
+Emanating, vibrating, pulsing within.
+And then said, “There ya go Kim.
+It’s all good now.
+Go live life….”

 The tears wouldn’t stop.
 I found a playlist of songs on You Tube and blasted them, sang, talked to God, and wondered at the beautiful world He created with brand new eyes as I drove into eastern Montana.
 It was surreal.
 I was on a local highway now, no more interstate for many miles, and I looked with wonder at this lonely country.